 Yes – Argentina is safe to visit as a tourist.

-This answer comes with some caveats though, like with anywhere in the world.
+This answer comes with some caveats though, like with many places in the world.

 When we’re talking of visiting Argentina, the first destination for most will be Buenos Aires.
 Over 3 million people live in the City of Buenos Aires and it’s a very busy place.
 With that in mind, it can be expected that some areas are more dangerous than others.
 Argentina is one of the safest countries in Latin America, but if you’re walking through the streets of Buenos Aires there are some things to be aware of.
 There are a relatively high number of pickpockets and muggers in the city, especially in the most touristic areas, so it’s best to be wary of showing off your belongings too much.
 Many muggers do carry weapons, so if you’re attacked it’s best to just give up whatever they’re trying to take.